 The date for chapter 31 is a bit fuzzy but would seem to be around 609-585 BC.
 The return from exile Jeremiah refers to could be that of the Northern Kingdom or it could be both Northern and Southern (my opinion).
 However, is Jeremiah prophesying a return from exile which has not yet happened or a return from the exiles of 712, 595, and 587?
 It is difficult to know exactly, but these are great words of comfort nevertheless.

 The themes of “Restoration and Remnant” are very strong in this chapter.
 This is our Gospel focus and it could not be clearer.
-But as we preach this text it is important to consider what has led the Israelites into exile in the first place—unbelief; unfaithfulness; a disdain for the covenant; etc. This is our law focus because the joyful restoration of chapter 31 cannot happen out of context.
-Later, in the more famous verses in chapter 31, Jeremiah lays it out clearly (vss.
-31-34).
+But as we preach the text it is important to consider what has led the Israelites into exile in the first place—unbelief, unfaithfulness, a disdain for the Covenant, etc. This is our Law focus because the joyful restoration of chapter 31 cannot happen out of context.
+Later, in the more famous verses in chapter 31, Jeremiah lays it out clearly (verses 31-34).
 God will restore His remnant and return them from exile.
 He will establish a “New Covenant” with His people; unlike the old one, which they broke.
 This is how the people of Israel, both Northern and Southern Kingdoms, found themselves in such a difficult and terrible spot.
 They had broken the Covenant and spoiled the relationship between God and man.
 The full effect of the Law had been visited upon them, but now the LORD will remember His people and return them to the land of promise and to Holy Jerusalem.

 31:7 רָנּוּ root: רנן Qal: “to rejoice; break out in rejoicing; give a loud, joyful cry”